Chilled Watermelon Gazpacho Soup is a sweet and savory bowl of healthy deliciousness that you can have on your table in less than 20 minutes.

 How many calories are in watermelon?

-Not only is watermelon fat-free, it is low in calories, coming in at only 40 calories per cup.
+Not only is watermelon fat-free, but it is also low in calories, coming in at only 40 calories per cup.

 Can you freeze watermelon?